rzarajczyk/rtsp-saver/README.md

 Saves the RTSP streams (from the security camera) to files in MKV format.
 Build especially for usage in docker

-The recordings will be saved in filed for approximately 15 minutes
+The recordings will be saved in files of approximately 15 minutes length

 ## Usage: docker compose